Share It On

 Your first and foremost responsibility is to the safety of your passengers and crew!

-Operators have been advised by EASA that “Commander’s Discretion” is not intended to make up for unrealistic scheduling practices and that they should provide for contingencies in their planning – including foreseeing extra buffers.
-(EASA SIB 2023-05 2.1.
-Flight Time Limitations)
+Operators have been advised by EASA that ‘Commander’s Discretion’ (CD) is not intended to make up for unrealistic scheduling practices and that they should provide for contingencies in their planning – including foreseeing extra buffers.
+Among others, EASA clearly stated that “any scheduling of crews, with commander’s discretion already included is not acceptable”.
+(SIB 2023-05, Chapter 2.1.)

-If planning to use such Discretion, remember to ensure that you and your crew are fit to safely finish your duty.
-Before your next flight, please consult ECA’s ‘Spot-on’ guidance.
+If considering to use such Discretion, remember to ensure that you and your crew are fit to safely finish your duty.
+Before your next flight, please consult ECA’s guide on Commander’s Discretion!

 v